CNFeffery/feffery-antd-docs/documents/AntdMenu-en_US.md

 mode = 'vertical'  # Default is 'vertical' mode
 ```

+**menuItemKeyToTitle:** *dict* type

+　　Used to *set the corresponding component-type title content for specified menu items*, with the `key` of the menu item as the key and the component-type content as the value.
+This takes precedence over the `props.title` of the corresponding menu item in `menuItems`.

 **mode:** *str* (default: `'vertical'`)

 　　Used to set the display mode of the navigation menu.
 Available options are `'vertical'` (vertical mode), `'inline'` (inline mode), `'horizontal'` (horizontal mode).